 So, as the new century arrived I chose a different approach.
 I revised the story so that I could use nonlinear storytelling.
-That’s when I started using the science fiction genre and time travel as the framework for telling the story.
+See how that approach turned out in 2006.
+I ended up switching to the science fiction genre and time travel as the framework for telling the story.
 Pretend or make-believe violence and exploitation are readily found in the science fiction genre.

 Don’t conclude that science fiction advocates for violence and exploitation.
 That is not true.
 And, I ask you to accept that I am not writing about the kind of civilization or people that I hope actually will exist hundreds of years in the future.
 What I wrote is fiction that is rooted in science.
 It’s all intended for you to escape in your mind to a place very unlike where you live right now.

 I’ve been told that my work seems similar in feel to the BBC’s Doctor Who and Torchwood television series.
 I was not trying to emulate any particular science fiction time travel storytelling.
 If I did anything consciously, I chose to entertain and challenge my readers with storytelling that is unlike most of what you can find today in print, on television, or in movies.

 I’m a citizen of the United States, born in California.
 My heritage is Portuguese from both my parents.
 Madeira is the Portuguese word for wood.
 The surname comes from one of my old country grandparents.